sunpaq/monkc/RuntimeBasedv2/README.md

 **Mocha**, is a set of C macros for OOP programming use pure C, the aim of Mocha is to add less syntex to support OOP.
 The reason to make this is as C is a language so beautiful and so powerful. and the OOP is so handful and nature for a programer. i want to mix them with the less modification

+## Install
+1. download the source tarball and extract it.
+2. open a terminal and "cd" to the source folder.
+3. "cd" to the "mocha_core_lib" folder and "make"
+4. "sudo make install" this will install the libmocha.a static library on your system /usr/local/bin/ and /usr/local/include/

+## Run some example
+1. in the source root folder "make" this will build a executable called "exec"
+2. "./exec" will run it

 ## Syntax
 **Mocha** use "MC" as the prefix.
 #### declear interface - write in .h file